alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 ### Turing configuration setting:

-- Users cannot copy something from outside the network and paste it into the network.
+- Users cannot copy data from outside the SRE and paste it into the SRE.
-- Users cannot copy something from within the network and paste it outside the network.
+- Users cannot copy data from within the SRE and paste it outside the SRE.

 ### Implication:

-- Copy and paste is disabled on the remote desktop
+- Copy and paste is disabled on the remote desktop.

 ### Verify by:

 #### Users are unable to copy-and-paste between the SRD and their local device

-- Copy some text from your deployment device
+- Copy some text from your local device.
-- Login to an SRD as the research user via the remote desktop web client
+- Connect to a workspace as the research user via the remote desktop web client.
-- Open up a notepad or terminal on the SRD and attempt to paste the text to it.
+- Open a text editor or terminal on the SRD and attempt to paste the text to it.

 ```{attention}
 {{white_check_mark}} Verify that: paste fails
 ```

-- Write some next in the note pad or terminal of the SRD and copy it
+- Write some text in a text editor or terminal of the workspace and copy it.
-- Attempt to copy the text externally to deployment device (e.g. into URL of browser)
+- Attempt to paste the text on your local device.

 ```{attention}
 {{white_check_mark}} Verify that: paste fails